rpm-software-management/dnf/doc/api_repos.rst

   .. method:: load()

     Load the metadata of this repository.
 Will try to use local cache if possible and initiate and finish download if not.
 Returns ``True`` if fresh metadata has been downloaded and ``False`` if cache was used.
 Raises :exc:`dnf.exceptions.RepoError` if the repo metadata could not be obtained.

+  .. method:: set_progress_bar(progress)

+    Set the download progress reporting object for this repo during :meth:`load`. `progress` must be an instance of :class:`dnf.callback.DownloadProgress`.